KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS18-ATV.md

 ![fritzing]({{ site.url }}/img/rpi4/LineageOS18/powerbutton.png)

-*You can enable the feature by using a settings option found in Settings -> System -> Advanced settings -> Power button.*
+*You can enable the feature by using a settings option found in Settings -> Device Preferences -> Raspberry Pi settings -> Power button.*

 *You can also use the DIY power button to boot the device to TWRP recovery.
 Press and hold the button while powering on the device until you see the TWRP screen.*

 Q: How to enable audio through 3.5mm jack?
-*A: You can enable the feature by using a settings option found in Settings -> System -> Advanced settings -> Audio device.*
+*A: You can enable the feature by using a settings option found in Settings -> Device Preferences -> Raspberry Pi settings -> Audio device.*

 Q: How to use IR remote?
-*A: You can enable the feature by using a settings option found in Settings -> System -> Advanced settings -> Infrared remote.*
+*A: You can enable the feature by using a settings option found in Settings -> Device Preferences -> Raspberry Pi settings -> Infrared remote.*

 *You can place a keymap for your remote as /boot/rc_keymap to be automatically loaded on boot (see [available keymaps](https://github.com/lineage-rpi/android_external_ir-keytable/tree/lineage-18.1/rc_keymaps) for reference).*

 Q: How to use RTC?
-*A: You can enable the feature by using a settings option found in Settings -> System -> Advanced settings -> Real time clock.*
+*A: You can enable the feature by using a settings option found in Settings -> Device Preferences -> Raspberry Pi settings -> Real time clock.*

 *System time is automatically read and set from the RTC on boot once you've enabled the feature.
 You need to write the system time you want to use to the RTC in rooted shell:*